 And the rare opportunities Trinity provides, from time in Milton-Cato Memorial Hospital to medical outreach in the Eastern Caribbean:

-"Trinity teaches you the academic material, but you also know how to take that history, how to connect appropriately with patients, how to give a great physical.
-We learn how to be clinicians during the basic sciences from day one.
-It's a great experience." -Leighton Elliot (Mercer University)
+“Trinity teaches you the academic material, but you also know how to take that history, how to connect appropriately with patients, how to give a great physical.
+We learn how to be clinicians in the basic sciences from day one.
+It’s a great experience.” -Leighton Elliot (Mercer University)

-"World Pediatric Project, Village Doctor, Trinity does more than just put you in Milton Cato.
+“World Pediatric Project, Village Doctor, Trinity does more than just put you in Milton Cato.
 It gives you the chance to go out into the greater Caribbean community, to help.
 And it was so valuable.
 Now, one of the things I was worried about, the thing that scared me the most, is the bad rap, the reputation of Caribbean schools.
-Let me tell you something, though: we use the same books as schools in the US, we take the same tests.
+Let me tell you something, though: we use the same books as schools in the US, and we take the same tests.
 This is why the schools there are exploding.
-It's the same material and our scores are high.
-Don't be afraid of that.
-You'll get it all." -Paul Cartright (DePauw University)
+It’s the same material and our scores are high.
+Don’t be afraid of that.
+You’ll get it all.” -Paul Cartright (DePauw University)